lagimik/PartnerCrucible/TheChangelog.md

 ### Week ending February 18, 2023

-Changes this week include updates reference to OpenAI learning and onboarding resources in addition to GitHub certifications paths for partners.
+Changes this week include updates reference to OpenAI learning and onboarding resources for OpenAI in addition to GitHub certifications paths for partners.

 Date | Change | File
 :--- | :----- | ---: